helmut/forms/src/Fields/README.md

     }
     ```

-7. The `validate` method is called every time the field is validated.
-All validation methods need to return a boolean value.
-Return true if the validation passes and false if it fails.
-For many fields there is no default validation needed so you can simply return true.
-However in this case we want make sure the response is always numeric and greater than zero.
+7. The `validate` method is where you can add any validation methods that need to run by default.
+For many fields there are no default validations needed so you can simply ignore.
+However in this case we want make sure the response is always numeric and no less than zero.
+Here you can see we added two new validation methods and called them from the `validate` method.

     ```php
     public function validate()
     {
-        return  is_numeric($this->value) && $this->value > 0;
+        return $this->numeric()->min(0);
     }

+    public function validateNumeric()
+    {
+        return  is_numeric($this->value); && $this->value > 0;
+    }

+    public function validateMin($number)
+    {
+        return $this->value > 0;
+    }
     ```

-8. The `validateRequired` method is the only other validation that you are forced to implement.
+8. The `validateRequired` method is the only validation that you are forced to implement.
 We can just check that the value property is not empty.

     ```php
     public function validateRequired()